GautamGupta/bb-legacy-plugins/forum-last-poster/trunk/readme.txt

 Stable tag: trunk
 Donate link: http://amazon.com/paypage/P2FBORKDEFQIVM

-Adds forum_last_poster, forum_time() and other functions to bbPress to mimic the topic tables' freshness columns.
+Adds `forum_last_poster()` `forum_time()` and other functions to bbPress to mimic the topic tables' FRESHNESS column.
 Requires simple template edits.

 == Description ==

-Adds forum_last_poster, forum_time() and other functions to bbPress to mimic the topic tables' freshness columns.
+Adds `forum_last_poster()` `forum_time()` and other functions to bbPress to mimic the topic tables' FRESHNESS column.
 Requires simple template edits.

-Requires only a single extra query regardless of the number of forums lists (when topics are on same page).
+High performance: requires only a single extra query regardless of the number of forums listed (when topics are on same page).

 == Installation ==